tiagosvf/ethrift/README.md

 # eThrift

-A Discord bot that warns you about new items in eBay searches.
+A Discord bot that monitors ebay and warns you about new items in your searches.

 Bellow is a simple usage guide.
 For more information refer to the [Wiki](https://github.com/tiagosvf/ethrift/wiki)